apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 3. change the backends num of cluster
 4. link/migration db

-#### `enable_deploy_manager`

-Default：disable

-Set to true if you deploy Doris using thirdparty deploy manager

-Valid options are:

-- disable:    no deploy manager
--  k8s:        Kubernetes
-- ambari:     Ambari
-- local:      Local File (for test or Boxer2 BCC version)

-#### `with_k8s_certs`

-Default：false

-If use k8s deploy manager locally, set this to true and prepare the certs files

 #### `enable_fqdn_mode`

 This configuration is mainly used in the k8s cluster environment.
 When enable_fqdn_mode is true, the name of the pod where the be is located will remain unchanged after reconstruction, while the ip can be changed.